Richard Reid: Changes in airline security procedures

 As a result of these events, some airlines encouraged passengers departing from an airport in the United States to pass through airport security in socks or bare feet while their shoes are scanned for bombs.
 From 2006 to 2025, the TSA required all passengers to remove their shoes for screening.
 Scanners do not find PETN in shoes or strapped to a person.
 A chemical test is needed.
 However, even if the X-ray scanners cannot detect all explosives, it is an effective way to see if the shoe has been altered to hold a bomb.

 In 2011, the rules were relaxed to allow children 12 and younger and adults 75 and older to keep their shoes on during security screenings.
-The initial 2006 rule was repealed on July 7, 2025 when the TSA suspended the requirement of passengers removing their shoes for screening.
+The initial 2006 rule was repealed on July 7, 2025, when the TSA suspended the requirement of passengers removing their shoes for screening.
 The TSA announced the repeal of the rule the following day on July 8 and that "[t]he new policy will increase hospitality for travelers and streamline the TSA security checkpoint process, leading to lower wait times" and that "[o]ther aspects of TSA’s layered security approach will still apply during the TSA checkpoint process.
 For example, passengers subject must still clear identity verification, Secure Flight vetting, and other processes."

 Alleged role in 9/11

-Captured al-Qaeda terrorist conspirator Zacarias Moussaoui stated at his sentencing hearing in 2006 that Reid was a co-conspirator in the September 11 attacks on the United States, and that Moussaoui and Reid had intended to hijack a fifth aircraft and crash it into the White House in Washington, D.C. as part of the attacks that took place that day.
+Captured al-Qaeda terrorist conspirator Zacarias Moussaoui stated at his sentencing hearing in 2006 that Reid was a co-conspirator in the September 11 attacks on the United States, and that Moussaoui and Reid had intended to hijack a fifth aircraft and crash it into the White House in Washington, D.C., as part of the attacks that took place that day.
 Department of Justice investigators and the federal prosecutors were skeptical of Moussaoui's claim that Reid was involved in the plot.

 Prison restrictions

 Reid filed a lawsuit challenging the restrictions placed on him in prison which controlled his communications with lawyers and other non-prisoners, limited his access to Muslim clerics, and prevented him from joining in group prayer at the prison.
 In 2009, Reid went on a hunger strike and was force-fed and hydrated for several weeks.
 It was unknown whether Reid's hunger strike was related to his lawsuit.
-The Department of Justice, after consulting with its counter-terrorism section, the prosecuting US attorney's office, and the Federal Bureau of Investigation, allowed Reid's prison restrictions to expire in 2009, rather than renewing them, making his lawsuit moot.
+The Department of Justice, after consulting its counter-terrorism section, the prosecuting US attorney's office, and the Federal Bureau of Investigation, allowed Reid's prison restrictions to expire in 2009, rather than renewing them, making his lawsuit moot.